renesas-rz/rzv2n_drp-ai_driver/README.md

     * *2 Reservation area dedicated to DRP-AI.
 <br>

-Note that DRP-AI cannot be used simultaneously with OpenCV Accelerator and Codec Library.
-Please ensure that DRP-AI, OpenCV Accelerator and Codec are used exclusively in your application.
+Note that DRP-AI cannot be used simultaneously with OpenCV Accelerator and video decoding function of Video Codec Library.
+Please ensure that DRP-AI, OpenCV Accelerator and video decoding function are used exclusively in your application.

 ## 2. Terminology
 | Terms | Explanation |